 If you want to make a real statement Barley Wood House is a magnificent 18th Century country house set in 11 acres of woods and parkland.
 This beautiful Bristol wedding venue has a stunning gabled entrance and inside are wood-paneled walls and arched ceilings that give that grand house ambiance.
-Outside the original stone, staircase leads to breathtaking views of the Bristol countryside and enchanting English gardens.
-There are so many wonderful backgrounds for your family photographs and portraits at the sun goes down, Barley Wood house has to be one of the best wedding venues in Bristol.
+Outside the original stone, a staircase leads to breathtaking views of the Bristol countryside and enchanting English gardens.
+There are so many wonderful backgrounds for your family photographs and portraits at the sun goes down, Barley Wood House has to be one of the best wedding venues in Bristol.

 Hamswell House also showcases some amazing views and backdrops.
 This historic manor has 50 acres of gardens and picturesque panoramic views.
 It has a romantic 18th Century orangery with a Cotswold stone roof and huge arch windows that can seat up to 40 guests for a small wedding with the outside marquee being able to hold up to 240.